Neev1108/Gardenly/README.md

 - Clean up error checking from api responses
 - Create some unit tests and test some api endpoints
 - Clean up authentication and protect some endpoints for access
+- Optimize re-renderings from React to improve performance